reesul/commonsense-fw-pio-framework/README.md

 PlatformIO is now hosting packages for users, so this framework can be directly published with them.
 There appears to be a short waiting period, so the developers of this repo should be certain what they are publishing works as intended!

+#### Below is supposed to work, but does not due to PIO errors!
+Skip to the next heading of this size for now (written 10/31/20)

 To publish a package, first tarball the framework.
 Navigate into /frameworks/commonsense.
 Make sure to increment some part of the version number in ```package.json```, or else publishing this version will be ignored as a duplicate.
 Run ```pio package pack -o ../../published_packages``` to let PIO create this tarball itself (some in the team have noticed strangeness when trying to create the tarball manually from CLI).
 Use the -o option to specify where the tarball is stored in the repo.

 Next, we'll publish the package.
 Navigate to ```/published_packages/```.
 Publish by running ```pio package publish ./name-of-package.tar.gz```.
 If all is well, it will give a postive response, and probably indicate that it is under review.
 This seems to take the better part of a day, at the least.
 Hopefully this drops as we publish more often and gain some trust.

+#### Stopgap publishing method

+PIO seems to have some issues after a recent major version upgrade, so the package-publish flow is slightly different in the short term.
+Still run the ```pio package pack``` from ```/frameworks/commonsense```, but do not include a place for the file to be written.
+Let it stay here.
+Run ```pio package publish```.
+It should indicate the publish is under review.
+Move the file to the published directory, ```mv framework-commonsense-VERSION.tar.gz ../../published_packages``` to make sure it these archives don't snowball within later published versions.

+We will revisit this method in the future (early 2021) to have something more convenient.

 ## How do I test the framework, as a developer?